Aviatore/vcf2caps/README.md

 ### Run analysis on test data

 To check if the software runs properly, perform analysis on the test data.
 They are available in the 'test' directory and contains the following files:
-- test.vcf – contains the fragment of VCF file with identified SNPs/InDels from chromosome 1 of sugar beet;
+- test.vcf – contains the fragment of VCF file with identified SNPs/indels from chromosome 1 of sugar beet;
-- enzymes – contains enzyme database in GCG format.
+- enzymes.txt – contains enzyme database in GCG format.

 The reference sequence of sugar beet chromosome 1 you can get from the NCBI database:
 [https://www.ncbi.nlm.nih.gov/nuccore/CM002321.2](https://www.ncbi.nlm.nih.gov/nuccore/CM002321.2)